nclients/hibachi-buffet/website/pages/index.md

     bgColor: "#000000"
     bgOpacity: "0.2" # 0~1
     title:
+      - "Hibachi Buffet"
-      - "Hibachi Buffet Sushi and Grill"
+      - "Sushi and Grill"
     titleColor: "#ffffff"
     description:
       - "The largest buffet restaurant in Sacramento!
 All you can eat seafood, steak, Chinese, sushi and more."